NewcastleRSE/sisc-decision-support-tool2/README.md

 on look."SCHNAME" = tw.name
 )

+---Take age data and split into LA's, then add geom from OA table create table postgis.ages_oa_ncl as (
+	select *
+from postgis.population_ages_ncl_gates_by_oa
+inner join postgis.oa_ncl
+on postgis.oa_ncl.code = postgis.population_ages_ncl_gates_by_oa.oa11cd
+)

+UPDATE postgis.ages_oa_ncl as ages
+SET    geom = geo.geom
+FROM   postgis.oa_ncl as geo
+WHERE  ages.oa11cd=geo.code

-some schoola are named differently in geo file, to find them: select tw.name from postgis.primary_schools_ncl as tw where not exists (
+---some schoola are named differently in geo file, to find them: select tw.name from postgis.primary_schools_ncl as tw where not exists (